tommyrac/Korbanmahoney/README.md

 ## Copyright and License

 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-agency/blob/master/LICENSE) license, providing complete freedom for utilization.
 Feel free to enhance and adapt it to suit your needs.

+Some interesting information about dinosuars:

+Surprising Discoveries
+Birds are dinosaurs: Modern birds are actually classified as avian dinosaurs, direct descendants of theropod dinosaurs.
+This means dinosaurs never truly went extinct!

+Feathered dinosaurs: Many non-avian dinosaurs, including velociraptors, had feathers.
+Recent fossil discoveries show that feathers were much more common among dinosaurs than previously thought.

+Size extremes: The largest known dinosaur, Argentinosaurus, may have weighed up to 100 tons—equivalent to 14 adult elephants.
+Meanwhile, the smallest dinosaur discovered, Microraptor, was roughly the size of a crow.